 II.
-Requested Records:
+Requested Records

 - a.
-For all custodians, all records, including but not limited to email, texts, memoranda, and handwritten notes including the words "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir." - b.
-For all custodians, all calendar items that contain the terms "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir." - c.
+For all custodians, all records, including but not limited to email, texts, memoranda, and handwritten notes including the words "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir". - b.
+For all custodians, all calendar items that contain the terms "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir". - c.
 All communications, including but not limited to emails between Janet Woodcock and Rick Bright.

-For this fourth response, the Department has reviewed 511 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
-Of these 508 pages, we are releasing 480 pages in their entirety, while we are further releasing 28 pages in part, with portions redacted pursuant to Exemption 6 of the FOIA (5 U.S.C. §552 (b)(6)).
-Finally, we have determined that 3 pages should be sent for consultation to other executive branch agencies and returned to this Department for final disposition.
+For this sixth response, the Department has reviewed 558 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
+Of these 558 pages, we are releasing 102 pages in their entirety, while we are further releasing 39 pages in part, with portions redacted pursuant to Exemptions 5 of the FOIA (5 U.S.C. §552 (b)(5)) and 6 of the FOIA (5 U.S.C. §552 (b)(6)).
+Furthermore, we have deemed three pages not relevant.
+Finally, we have determined that 336 pages should be sent for consultation to other executive branch agencies and returned to this Department for final disposition while 78 pages were determined to require notification to and consultation with the submitting entity and will be released in a future response once returned.